-What is the best Alternative for Emulator/Simulator?
+What is the Best Alternative for Android Emulator/ Simulator?

 What is an Android Emulator?